SYMPTOM SUMMARY

 The vehicle has failed an emissions test or the exhaust emissions are too high as measured by an emissions analyzer.

-USUAL CAUSEsmogtest
+USUAL CAUSE

 There are numerous components that if not working properly, can cause high emissions or an emissions test failure.
 You should read each of the components description and operation in the emission control system section of the manufacturer's manual covering your vehicle in order to gain a working knowledge of each system.
 These systems are designed to reduce the emissions (as set by California emissions standards).
 If any of these emissions components fail, emissions can increase.
 Along with these systems, other components such as spark plugs, plug wires, and filters can also increase emissions if defective.
 Emissions or smog is a generic term used to describe certain harmful gases in the exhaust.
 Hydrocarbons (HC), Carbon Monoxide (CO) and Oxides of Nitrogen (NOX) are usually measured in an emissions test.
 The state and federal government place certain limits on each of these harmful gases emitted.
 Carbon Dioxide (CO2) is also measured, but is not considered a harmful gas.
 When the measured gases from the vehicle exceed the state or federal limits, the vehicle fails the emissions test.